spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/10-vm-dashboard.md

 * Namespaces provide a way to isolate groups of resources within a single cluster.
 * RBAC can be configured based on namespaces, for example:
-  * User A has permissions to manage VMs in alpha namespace only.
+  * User A has permission to manage VMs only in the alpha namespace.
   * User B can see VMs in all namespaces.
 * Resource names need to be unique within a namespace but not across namespaces.
 * Namespaces are a way to divide cluster resources among multiple users via resource quota.